Salesforce launches $50 million fund for AI startups

 Salesforce Ventures, the investment arm of cloud-computing giant Salesforce, is launching a $50 million fund to invest in startups focused on artificial intelligence, according to Reuters.

-Salesforce has been working more and more with artificial intelligence (AI) through its Salesforce Einstein tool, which celebrates its first year on Tuesday.
+Salesforce has been working more and more with artificial intelligence (AI) through its Salesforce Einstein tool, which marks its first year on Tuesday.

 Salesforce did not immediately respond to a request for comment.